-As much as I love conflict in my fiction, I don’t much enjoy it on the blog.
-But people keep asking me about prologues so, therefore, here we go.
-Here’s the basic gist of the question.
-This one came in through my MG and YA webinar that I did for Writer’s Digest last Thursday, but this is pretty much the idea behind every prologue question I get, so the wording isn’t especially important:
+This question about the pros and cons of writing a prologue came in through my MG and YA webinar that I did for Writer’s Digest last Thursday.
+But this is pretty much the idea behind every novel prologue question I get, so the wording isn’t especially important:

 What are your thoughts on prefaces/prologues?
 Do they ever work for you?
 Many people have told me that everyone HATES prefaces/prologues so I cut it.
 However, my beta readers LOVED the preface.
 It made them want to keep reading to see what really happens in that moment.
 What to do?
 Do prefaces/prologues ever work?
 Will you pass on a MS because they include a preface/prologue?

 Then the real first chapter starts.
 And the ol’ Prologue Deflation kicks in because the writer is usually dragging the reader into an ordinary beginning which is, let’s face it, kinda boring.
 Sure, there’s always that tension that you’ll go back to the exciting prologue stuff later.
 And that’s what the writer is counting on.
 But most of the time, this kind of prologue tension feels like a lazy cheat to me, to tell you the truth.
-A lot of writers lean on prologues because they don’t know how to otherwise make their beginnings exciting.
+A lot of writers resort to writing a prologue because they don’t know how to otherwise make their beginnings exciting.